RickCarlino/simple_audio/README.md

 **[Live Demo](http://rickcarlino.github.io/simple_audio/)**

 ###Credits
-This project is based heavily off of the work of [Thibault Imbert](http://typedarray.org/from-microphone-to-wav-with-getusermedia-and-web-audio/) as well as this [great talk by Chris Wilson](https://www.youtube.com/watch?v=hFsCG7v9Y4c).
+This project is based heavily off a blog post by [Thibault Imbert](http://typedarray.org/from-microphone-to-wav-with-getusermedia-and-web-audio/) as well as this [great talk by Chris Wilson](https://www.youtube.com/watch?v=hFsCG7v9Y4c).

 ###Word of Warning
-**The current build is not stable**.
-I would avoid using it in production at the current time as performance has been inconsistent across platforms.
+**These APIs are constantly changing.** Many of the technologies used in this plugin have not been finalized and may be subject to change.
+Proceed with caution.

 ### Up and running